An Cumann Gaelach, QUB: 1920s and 1930s

 Following the partition of Ireland in 1921, the Irish language became politically associated with Catholic Nationalists who rejected British rule in Ireland.
 The growing tensions impacted the Irish language movement in Northern Ireland as opinions of the language became influenced by sectarianism.
 This had an effect on An Cumann Gaelach, and the University's Protestant community became less involved in the society.
 Between 1925 and 1929, the society had more or less died out until an Irish language revival movement in the University around 1930.

 In 1936, the Comhchaidreamh (interrelationship in English) was formed, an organisation that sought to create links among all university Irish societies.

 1950s and 1960s

 The society grew between 1950 and 1970 due to an increase in the student population and a cultural revival of the Irish language throughout Ulster at the time.
 This increased interest reflected to some extent the rising influence of Comhaltas Uladh, the Ulster council of Conradh na Gaeilge (The Gaelic League).
-The society's magazine, An Scáthán (The Mirror), was formed in 1950 and was published three or four times a year.
+The society's magazine, An Scáthán ('The Mirror'), was formed in 1950 and was published three or four times a year.

-From the 1960s, some members of An Cumann Gaelach would travel to Ballinamore in the Donegal Gaeltacht, providing the members with an opportunity to see Irish in use in everyday life.
+From the 1960s, some members of An Cumann Gaelach would travel to Ballinamore in the County Donegal Gaeltacht in the west of Ulster, providing the members with an opportunity to see Irish in use in everyday life.